FUSELAGE CONSTRUCTION - Page 19.

 of work on the F705, which is behind the seats and also attaches to the rear spar of the

-wing to set the wing incidence when the wing is finally attached.
-The photo below
+wing to set the wing incidence when the wing is finally attached to the

 shows my progress as of quitting time tonight.